-“You make something that you make,” states Yolanda Ramirez (b.
-1955) about her artistic process.
-She continues, “I paint food because it’s good.
+Yolanda Ramirez (b.
+1955) joined the Creativity Explored studio in 1990.
+About her artistic process, Ramirez remarks, “You make something that you make.
+I paint food because it’s good.
 I make the popcorn because why, it’s fresh.
 It’s hot popcorn fresh.
 I love to draw spinach because then I make spinach.”

-Summing up her experiences as an artist, and what keeps her engaged and prolific, Ramirez has this to say: “When I make art it makes me feel good because it’s just right.”
+About her experiences as an artist, and what keeps her engaged and prolific, Ramirez states: “When I make art it makes me feel good because it’s just right.”

 Ramirez' work has been over nineteen exhibitions at Creativity Explored.Print Bio